 The Watchtower teaches that Jehovah is the name of the supreme spirit being who created many other spirit beings.
-The second highest of all spirits is the archangel Michael, who is also known as Jesus Christ.
-Michael was created first and later he and Jehovah created the remainder of the spirit and visible worlds.
+The second highest of all spirits is the archangel Michael, who is now known as Jesus Christ.
+Michael was created first; later he and Jehovah created the remainder of the spiritual and material worlds.

 In order to deal with the problem of sin and extinction in humanity, Jehovah sent his favorite angel, Jesus.
 In their understanding, Jehovah’s need for justice required an equal price to be paid for the innocence lost in Adam, who was made perfect.
 Adam messed that up by sinning in the Garden.
 Therefore, a perfect man needed to die.
 However, they teach that even babies are sinful, therefore an ordinary human would not do.
 So, Jehovah transformed his favorite angel into a man whom we call Jesus Christ.

 Despite the ransom that Jesus offered to Jehovah to appease his thirst for justice, it seems that he is still quite angry with the sin and evil in the world.
 Jehovah will soon wage a war against all of mankind, with Jesus as the commander of his army, to slaughter all the infidels.
 The only way to escape his wrath is to join his organization, which is called The Watchtower.
-They feel this wrath and war are necessary in order to create “Earth 2.0” as I call it; that is, a peaceful earth without all of the bad people who want to hurt others.
+They feel this wrath and war are necessary in order to make the earth paradise once again, or “Earth 2.0” as I call it.
+Then, it will be a peaceful earth without all of the bad people who want to hurt others.

-Firstly, I believe it has become so popular because it appeals to our sense that the world is becoming progressively worse, and it props up a (false) solution for that problem: the world would be right if it were cleansed of all of the bad people.
-Conveniently, it contains a way to escape this angry deity.
+Firstly, I believe it has become so popular because it appeals to our sense that the world is becoming progressively worse, and it props up a false solution for that problem: the world would be right if it were cleansed of all of the bad people.
+Conveniently, it contains a way to escape this angry deity who is planning to wipe out the infidels.
 Unfortunately, it does not show people that much of the evil in the world is contained in the heart of every person.
 We all need God’s healing touch; we cannot simply kill off all the “bad” people and think the world will suddenly run smoothly.
 The example of Noah in the book of Genesis reveals that.
 It was not long after the flood that the world was once again filled with evil.